-Yes!
+It can!
 Even though sex can trigger migraine for some people, studies show that having sex during a migraine attack can lessen the pain.
 (In one study, 60% of participants with migraine reported an improvement in their pain thanks to sexual activity.)

 How does sex help?
 Doctors have a few theories.
 One is that having sex simply distracts you from the pain, and another is that endorphins (chemicals in your brain that make you feel happy) released during sex naturally counteract the migraine.

 Can’t imagine letting your partner touch you while you’re in the throes of a migraine attack?
 All of these benefits come from orgasm, no matter how you get there, so don’t be afraid to go the DIY route.
 And unlike with medications, the relief kicks in immediately.

 If you experience migraines, you may feel like the last thing on your mind during an attack is sex.
 And for those whose migraines are preceded by hours or days of postdromal symptoms, the anxiety of knowing a migraine is coming may make you too tense to get in the mood.

 Despite all that (and that old cliché), studies show that, between attacks, migraine sufferers actually have a higher sex drive than people who suffer from other types of headaches.
 A 2006 study published in the scientific journal Headache found that migraineurs reported 20% higher levels of sexual desire than sufferers of tension headaches.